Graduation Requirements - Undergraduate

 Credits in Residence Requirement

 A minimum of 50% of the total semester credit hours of any degree-granting program must be completed at Wentworth Institute of Technology.
 Day program students must complete all junior, senior and, where applicable, fifth-year courses at Wentworth.
-For CPCE students, it is required that they will complete their fourth, fifth and sixth year courses at Wentworth.
+CPCE students must complete their fourth, fifth and sixth year courses at Wentworth.
+Students may seek an exemption from this requirement with the approval of their academic advisor, department chair, and/or dean.

-Students in the one-year Master of Architecture first professional degree program (M. Arch), the Master of Science in Construction Management (MSCM) degree program, and the one-year professional certificate programs must complete 100% of the total semester credit hours in residence.
+The one-year Master of Architecture first professional degree program (M. Arch) and the one-year professional certificate programs must complete 100% of the total semester credit hours in residence

 As a requirement for graduation, undergraduate day program students complete two cooperative education semesters.
 Note that transfer students must complete at least one semester in residence at Wentworth before being eligible for the cooperative education program.